linearregression/tokamak/README.md

 # tokamak

-## helium container management
+## SDC container management

-`tokamak` allows you to manage containers on Helium's SmartDatacenter infrastructure service.
+`tokamak` allows you to manage containers on Joyent's SmartDatacenter infrastructure service.

+`tokamak` is still under initial development.
+While basic functionality exists, quite a bit more is planned.
+Please see the GitHub Issues page.

 ## Usage